Country/Region: Salonga National Park, Democratic Republic of Congo

 Partner: WWF

-Salonga National Park is Africa’s largest tropical rainforest reserve located in the Congo River basin.
-While Salonga is home to a rich biodiversity, including forest elephants, bonobos, bongos, giant pangolins, and the indigenous Congo peacock, these species are threatened by poaching and wildlife trafficking, and the wildlife depletion is in turn affecting the lives and livelihoods of the people who depend on the region’s resources for their living.
+Salonga National Park, Africa’s largest tropical rainforest reserve in the Congo River basin, hosts rich biodiversity, including forest elephants, bonobos, and the Congo peacock.
+However, these species are under threat due to poaching and wildlife trafficking, which also impact the livelihoods of local communities who depend on the park’s resources.